XQueryInstitute/Course-Materials/housekeeping.md

 - You will have free access to the Vanderbilt Recreation and Wellness Center during your stay.

 - All our events will take place within easy walking distance so you will not need a car to get around campus.

+###Transportation from the Airport

+- There are several options for [transportation from the airport](http://www.flynashville.com/ground-transportation/Pages/default.aspx).
+My recommendation would be take to a cab from the airport to Lewis House (1410 25th Avenue South), where you will check in for the Mayfield Lodges.
+The cost of the taxi should be approximately $27.
+Please keep the receipt if you would like the cost to be reimbursed with your other travel expenses.